wsmoak/zookeeper/simple-watch/README.md

 Assuming you have the server and CLI running, in this project:

 Modify the build.sh and run.sh files with your path to the ZooKeeper install.
+Then execute

+    $ ./build.sh

-$ ./build.sh - compiles the two source code files
+which compiles the two source code files, and

+    $ ./run.sh

-$ ./run.sh - sets the CLASSPATH and runs the Executor class with the command:
+which sets the CLASSPATH and runs the Executor class.
+The command it uses is:

 $ java Executor localhost /stuff output.txt ./count.sh